-Perhaps the most important type of treatment is support and care.
-If you or a loved one have been diagnosed with dementia, you should start planning the care that will be required in the future.
-Discuss the options with the people concerned – your family, your GP and your local authority.
-The Alzheimer’s Society is also a valuable source of support.
+Discuss the options, such as Power of Attorney, with the people concerned – your family, your GP and your local authority.
+The Alzheimer’s Society is also a valuable source of information and support.
 It has branches in England, Ireland and Wales.

 - inability to communicate